luxfi/cli/cmd/commands.md

---warp-version string                                   warp version to deploy (default "latest") --latest-luxd-pre-release-version               install latest luxd pre-release version on node/s --latest-luxd-version                           install latest luxd release version on node/s --latest-evm-version                                   use latest Subnet-EVM released version --latest-pre-released-evm-version                      use latest Subnet-EVM pre-released version --node-config string                                   path to luxd node configuration for subnet --node-type string                                     cloud instance type.
+--warp-version string                                   warp version to deploy (default "latest") --latest-luxd-pre-release-version               install latest luxd pre-release version on node/s --latest-luxd-version                           install latest luxd release version on node/s --latest-evm-version                                   use latest EVM released version --latest-pre-released-evm-version                      use latest EVM pre-released version --node-config string                                   path to luxd node configuration for subnet --node-type string                                     cloud instance type.
 Use 'default' to use recommended default instance type
 --num-apis                                             ints                                       number of API nodes(nodes without stake) to create in the new Devnet